espsrc/droplets/docs/jupyter.md

 !!! warning
     Executing the cells in non-linear order is very common but also dangerous because the state of the program (the value of the variables and the functions) depend on the order you executed the cells.
 It is highly recommended that, from time to time, you restart the Kernel using "Restart & Clear Output" or "Restart & Run All" from the Kerner menu to make sure that the execution is linear.

 Variables defined in cells become variables in the global namespace.
-You can therefore share information between cells.
+Therefore, you can share information between cells.
 Try to define a function or variable in one cell and use it in the next.
 For example:

 ```python
 import numpy as np